 Writing for the web may seem easy, but it’s not called the ‘web’ for nothing.
 It takes an extraordinary level of analysis and ‘three-dimensional’ thinking to sift through your desired messages and web outcomes to arrive at effective web copy.
 Laura helps define, craft, and publish your unique voice and messages online.
 More on content strategy.

-Laura’s science background gives her plenty of experience in breaking down complex information into digestible chunks.
+Laura’s science background has given her experience in breaking down complex information into digestible chunks.
 As such, she can help synthesize your content and write conservation articles, scientific summaries, operations manuals, and more.

 Business & Proposal Writing